-- Additional pedestrian and bicycle connections to adjacent existing street or trail network or nearby employment centers. - New or additional bicycle storage near the platforms. - Improved connections to accessible routes or facilities. - Additional passenger drop-off space (also known as kiss-and-ride). - Pedestrian bridges over or pedestrian tunnels under the tracks linking the two platforms. - Improvements to adjacent bus stops. - Expanded bus layover space for express or RapidRide vehicles.
+- Additional pedestrian and bicycle connections to adjacent existing street or trail network or nearby employment centers. - New or additional bicycle storage near the platforms. - Improved connections to accessible routes or facilities. - Additional passenger drop-off space (also known as kiss-and-ride). - Pedestrian bridges over or pedestrian tunnels under the tracks linking the two platforms. - Improvements to adjacent bus stops. - Expanded bus layover space for express or RapidRide vehicles. - Vehicular parking, subject to available funding.

-Pursuant to the Sound Transit System Access Policy, which articulates that adding parking at stations is to be considered only after all other access improvements, vehicular parking is not included within the scope of these station improvements.
-Sound Transit will provide convenient access to extended platforms using the tools listed above.
-In addition, Sound Transit will evaluate the need for future access improvements at each station in the context of anticipated future agreement with BNSF regarding long-term capacity expansion.
+Sound Transit plans to provide convenient access to extended platforms using the tools listed above.
+In addition, Sound Transit intends to evaluate the need for future access improvements at each station in the context of anticipated future agreement with BNSF regarding long-term capacity expansion.

-4.3.2 How Sounder South Access Program Fits With Other ST and Partner Projects
+4.3.2 How Sounder South Access Program Fits With Other ST and Partner Projects proximity to the existing stations.

-Sound Transit undertook an evaluation of the existing stations for the types of deficiencies or gaps that could exist as longer trains come into service.
-The evaluation noted documented projects identified in local jurisdictional capital and transportation plans and the PSRC Transportation Improvement Program (TIP) to determine future planned improvements within proximity to the existing stations.
 In addition, the evaluation documented projects identified for funding within the ST System Access Fund or alternative Sound Transit funding, such as the ST2 program.
-The potential improvements will complement the ongoing improvements planned by the local jurisdictions, King County Metro, Pierce Transit, and Washington State Department of Transportation (WSDOT).
+The potential improvements would complement the ongoing improvements planned by the local jurisdictions, King County Metro, Pierce Transit, and Washington State Department of Transportation (WSDOT).